 Dentures require care just like your natural teeth because they can similarly attract bacteria and grow germs.
 Here are some suggestions for maintaining your dentures and your beautiful smile:

 Be careful.
-When taking out your dentures, stand over a sink and even fold a towel in front of you, at least until you get more familar with the process.
+When taking out your dentures, stand over a sink and even fold a towel in front of you, at least until you get more familiar with the process.
 This can help avoid damages if you accidentally drop them.

 Brush your dentures on a daily basis.
 Regular brushing will reduce the build up of plaque and tartar.
 Be sure to use a soft bristled brush.
 Even if you have a full set of dentures, do not neglect brushing your tongue and gums as part of your normal routine.